 I took it for about a year with no noticeable results.
-Now that I have learned more about it, I probably could have benefited from pairing it with another chemical compound called piperidine (found in black pepper), and using a higher dose.
+Now that I know more about it, I probably could have benefited from pairing it with another chemical compound called piperidine (found in black pepper), and using a higher dose.

-(Even though I didn’t notice this to be helpful for my Hashimoto’s Disease, I did trial it for my newly developed unspecified autoimmune disease that gives me chronic pain.
+(Even though I didn’t notice this to be helpful for my Hashimoto’s Disease, I trialed it for my newly developed unspecified autoimmune disease that gives me chronic pain.
 And I have to say – it’s been amazing for relieving pain.
 This is the kind I use.)

 Chiropractic care is a form of health care that focuses on the musculoskeletal system, especially within the spine.
 Spinal or chiropractic “adjustments” are one of the main forms of treatment which involve the manipulation of joints and tissues that have become restricted in movement or are out of place.